Tomamais/fromBrazilToUsHelper/README.md

  - Cordova
  - And on...

-In a way to keep updated about these technologies, I decided to built something cool for my eyes and for my skill.
+In a way to keep me updated about these technologies, I decided to built something cool for my eyes and for my skills.
 Having said that, let's code!